 Traditional viruses that are written to cause damage are thankfully in the minority of malware floating around the Internet today.
-This is because there is no money to be made out of it.
-They are also difficult to clean. most anti-virus programs simply quarantine the infected file and it is up to you to replace it, or remove and re-install the affected software.
+This is because there is no money to be made from it.
+They are also difficult to clean.
+Most anti-virus programs simply quarantine the infected file, and it is up to you to replace it, or remove and re-install the affected software.

 However, some modern forms of malware can be comprised of different malware types.
 For example, Stuxnet is a worm, a rootkit, and a virus.

 Viruses spread like other forms of malware such as rogue e-mails, dodgy websites or illegal software.